jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![In Azure Storage Explorer, on the left, the following tree view is expanded: Storage Accounts\\contososportsstorage01r\\Blob Containers.
 Under Blob Containers, receipts is selected.
 On the right, the ContosoSportsLeague-Store-Receipt-72.pdf is selected.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image252.png "Azure Storage Explorer")

-18. Double click it to see the Purchase receipt
+18. Double click it to see the Purchase receipt.

 19. Now, click the **Designer** button in the Logic Apps Designer screen. add two more steps to the flow for updating the database and removing the message from the queue after it has been processed.
 Switch back to the designer, click **+ New step**.

     ![In Designer, the New Step link is circled.
 Under New step, the Add an action tile is circled.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image254.png "Designer")

-20. Select **SQL Server**
+20. Select **SQL Server**.

     ![In the Services section, under Services, SQL Server is selected.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image255.png "Services section")

-21. Select **SQL Server - Update row**
+21. Select **SQL Server - Update row**.

     ![In the SQL Server section, on the Actions tab, SQL Server - Update row is selected.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image256.png "SQL Server section")

 22. Name the connection ContosoSportsDB, and select the primary ContosoSportsDB database for your solution.
-Under the user name and password used to create it, click **Create.**
+Under the user name and password used to create it, click **Create**.

     ![TheUpdate row section displays the previously defined settings.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image257.png "Update row")